pc-magas/mkdotenv/README.md

 make
 ```

+### Note
-In case you use the `golang-1.23` package sdhipped with ubuntu and linux mint, and unable to run `go` command line into the shell you can also run this command:
+In case you use the `golang-1.23` package shipped with ubuntu and linux mint, and unable to run `go` command line into the shell you can also run this command:

 ```shell
 make GO=/usr/lib/go-1.23/bin/go